prajwalhc-18/prajwalhc-18/README.md

 - 👋 Hi, I’m @prajwalhc-18
 - 👀 I’m interested in ...Python,Web Development and AR/VR
-- 🌱 I’m currently learning ...Electronics and Communication Engineering
+- 🌱 I’m Recently graduated in -- Electronics and Communication Engineering(2023)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...prajwalhc1806@gmail.com